callmekz25/furniture-store-reactjs-nodejs/README.md

 - Advanced filtering products
 - Create and manage promotions for specific products or entire collections
 - Automatic price updates on the products pages and cart if have promotions
-- Suggests relevant products using vector embeddings and function calling
+- Recommend products based on viewed, shopping cart, orders history by using Pinecone
-- Chat bot helps users discover products and get store details
+- Chat bot helps users search products and get store details